Kyocera could have had no idea what it was doing when it launched the Yashica T4 on the world in 1990.

 Measurements: 116.5mm(l) x 63.5mm(h) x 37mm (d)

 Like many of its compact contemporaries, the camera doesn’t have a lens cap as such – powering the camera on causes a lens cover to open and the lens to protrude slightly out of the body ready for action.
-When the camera was recessed it slide became into the camera body and the cover closed.
+When the camera was turned off the lens recessed back into the camera body and the cover closed.

 It didn’t take long for some high-profile photographers to cotton on to the gem of a lens sitting inside this little camera.
 Fashion photographer Terry Richardson – best known for his provocative fashion work for designers such as Katherine Hamnett and the underground British fashion magazines of the 1990s – used the diminutive Yashica in his shoots.
 The T4 could be used as close as 30cms from the subject, which also meant it became a favourite for a new generation of street photographers too; especially those who went for the more in-your-face, flash-at-close-quarters approach.
 Rather than a premium compact for middle-class holidaymakers, the camera was somehow turning into something approaching a semi-professional tool.